gvwilson/thirdbit/src/fiction/cloudherd/index.md

 A heavy wooden grill lay across a shoulder-high opening in the wall ahead of them.
 Behind it, rough stone steps led down into the mountain.

-"That's just some old tunnels," said Noxy.
+"That's just an old tunnels," said Noxy.
 "We're not supposed to go in."

 Thokmay scowled.
-"Sergeant Dorbu will want to know about them."
+"Sergeant Dorbu will want to know about it."

 "Why?"
 Noxy asked.
-"Most of them are flooded.
+"It's just for getting down to the drain and to fix the well.
 Except for the one under Grappa Gas's house, and the ones by the drying sheds.
 We use them for cellars."

 "Soldiers should know as much as they can about their surroundings,"